Beyond Asana: Asceticism, Alchemy, & The Tangled Roots Of Yoga. Lecture Series Exploring The History & Philosophy Of Yoga

 In the twentieth century, Yoga is often presented as a 'sister science' to Ayurveda and is increasingly promoted as able to promote longevity and 'wellness'.
 In this talk, Suzanne Newcombe will present some interesting vignettes of points of contact between these traditions.
 She will outline the extent of current knowledge of the overlapping histories of yoga, ayurveda, longevity practices and rasaśāstra (Indian alchemy and iatrochemistry) from the tenth century to the present, based on the research findings to-date of the ERC-funded AYURYOG project.

-Tuesday 31st October 2017 - Colin Dunsmuir, 'The Yoga Sūtra of Patañjali'
+Tuesday 31st October 2017 - Colin Dunsmuir,'Unlocking the Ancient Wisdom of Yoga Philosophy for Today'

 Dr. James Mallinson